work-wajeeh/pdf-reader2/README.md

 # pdf-reader2

-The PDF2::Reader2 library implements a PDF parser conforming as much as possible to the PDF specification from Adobe.
+The Pdf2::Reader2 library implements a Pdf parser conforming as much as possible to the Pdf specification from Adobe.

-It provides programmatic access to the contents of a PDF file with a high degree of flexibility.
+It provides programmatic access to the contents of a Pdf file with a high degree of flexibility.

-The PDF 1.7 specification is a weighty document and not all aspects are currently supported.
-I welcome submission of PDF files that exhibit unsupported aspects of the spec to assist with improving our support.
+The Pdf 1.7 specification is a weighty document and not all aspects are currently supported.
+I welcome submission of Pdf files that exhibit unsupported aspects of the spec to assist with improving our support.

-This is primarily a low-level library that should be used as the foundation for higher level functionality - it's not going to render a PDF for you.
+This is primarily a low-level library that should be used as the foundation for higher level functionality - it's not going to render a Pdf for you.
 There are a few exceptions to support very common use cases like extracting text from a page.